telenovelachuan/predictive_widget_maintenance/README.md

 Try to predict the units that are most likely to fail in near future.

-###### idea 1: compute the days until failure for each data sample, and train regression MLP to predict the days until failure for test set.
+###### Idea 1: compute the days until failure for each data sample, and train regression MLP to predict the days until failure for test set.
+So every prediction on test sample tells the time it predicts to fail.
+Aggregating all predictions would just "vote" for the probability of the unit failure within a given time period.

 1. Preparing 1 label and 2 new features before training model: